aws-samples/cloudwatch-rum-demo/README.md

 1. Save the [Cloudwatch-RUM-Demo/CloudFormation_template.yaml](https://github.com/waday71/Cloudwatch-RUM-Demo/blob/main/CloudFormation_template.yaml) to your system and load the existing template into your CloudFormation console.

 ### *Requirements:*
 Deploys a Website on EC2 Autoscaling groups with a simple html/css front-end in 2 separate AZ's in a VPC.
-If you have a custom AMI you can replace the AMI ID with yours.
+If you have a custom AMI you can replace the AMI ID with yours or update the docker container with your code in the User data section (see below).

 In this CloudFormation template you will need:
 - [ ] 2 Public Subnets
 - [ ] VPC
-- [ ] 1 domain - *If one is not available you can point it to Cloudfront domain and later point the Origin to ALB deployed through this template* (CloudWatch RUM will not accept ALB URL)
+- [ ] 1 domain - *If one is not available you can point it to Cloudfront domain and later point the Origin to ALB deployed through this template* (CloudWatch RUM will not accept ALB URL).
 - [ ] Docker Hub account (free) that you can pull and push containers too.

 2. Pull the docker image with the sample html site.